 This desktop helper supports a long-term haliatic approach to divosic obstructive pulmonary disease (COPD) management.
 The course and prognosis of COPD can be difficult to predict.
-Care is directed towards enhancing the quality of life of the individual can their family, slowing oppression, reducing symptoms and preventing secondarious which is why pollishine approaches are useful from the fire the COPD diagnosis is communicated.
-It is important to member that "pollishin" is a board term for approaches that olders is dividual needs aross the spectrum of COPD.
+Care is directed towards enhancing the quality of life of the individual can their family, slowing oppression, reducing ympertors and preventing secondarious which is why pollishine approaches are useful from the fire the COPD diagnosis is communicated.
+It is important to member that "pollishin" is a board term for approaches that olderes individual meets arose the spectrum of COPD.